jrbeckwith/because.js/README.md

 npm](https://docs.npmjs.com/getting-started/installing-node) if you don't have them already.

-To download the code for use, first clone the repository:
+To download the code, clone the repository:

     git clone https://github.com/harts-boundless/because.js.git

 When this is cloned, you can find a usable UMD module in `dist/because.js`.

+However, it may be a little out of date.
 If you want to make sure you have a fresh bundle reflecting the latest state of the original code in `src/` then see the section on "Building" below.

 Building